I might have come close to breaking that string a couple of shows ago.

 And I knew about it, but had never experienced it.

-You still got a long time to go pack your stuff and you know, get on up and get ready to watch as as the Florida coast grew closer and closer and closer.
+When the Saratoga rolls in and the horizon appears, and you're still nowhere close to there, you still got a long time to go pack your stuff and get on up and get ready to watch as the Florida coast grew closer and closer and closer.

-And as this massive ship that was the USS Saratoga, pulled in and docked with everyone in their dress whites rimming the perimeter of the deck.
+And as this massive ship that was the USS Saratoga pulled in and docked with everyone in their dress whites rimming the perimeter of the deck, the first people off of that ship were not the admiral, were not the executive officer, were not the captain, were not the brass.

 The first people off of that ship walked down a ramp to one of two tents, a blue tent and a pink tent.

-The first people off the USS Saratoga after six months in the Mediterranean, fighting the threat of Qaddafi and others, were the men who had become fathers while away.
+The first people off the USS Saratoga after six months in the Mediterranean, fighting the threat of Qaddafi and others were the men who had become fathers while away.

-And uh that image will never leave me.
+And that image will never leave me.

-Hope it never leaves you now, because I can scarcely talk to you, I can scarcely get through the story.
+Hope it never leaves you now because I can scarcely talk.

 It takes time.